hashicorp/tfc-workflows-tooling/docs/ADOPTION.md

 [Example apply-run created for GitHub Actions](https://github.com/hashicorp/tfc-workflows-github/blob/main/workflow-templates/terraform-cloud.apply-run.workflow.yml)

-Segments:
+Steps:
 1. Code is merged into the default main branch or branch used for a separate environment such as "staging".
-1. Pipeline runner checksout the merged code.
+1. Pipeline runner checks out the merged code.
 1. Configuration is uploaded to Terraform Cloud.
-1. Create a new run in Terraform Cloud with the previously uploaded Configuration Version.
+1. A new run starts in Terraform Cloud for the uploaded ConfigurationVersion.
 1. If the plan was successful, confirm the run by running `run apply --run={previous run id}`, that will then apply the changes
 1. Optionally output the apply results as a summary.